 We have created our MBA to connect you with both the essential theories and realities of global business through dynamic thinking, creativity and international awareness.
 At the heart of the course are eight core modules: the essential competencies every leader needs.
 Beyond this, you are free to build a programme around your interests, choosing the elective modules that inspire and interest you.

 Your MBA begins with a 10-day induction designed to help you find your feet and get to know the School and Durham.
 One of the most important elements is the residential training and development weekend.
 It is a great opportunity to meet your peers in a fun, informal setting.

 Of course, we understand that your MBA is a big investment.
-So, throughout your studies – and after you graduate – you’ll benefit from our Leading Edge career development programme including excellent careers facilities and a dedicated support team.
+So, throughout your studies – and after you graduate – you’ll benefit from our career development programme including excellent careers facilities and a dedicated support team.
 This helps transform an incredible MBA year into a life-changing experience.